SoftMatterLab24/lammps/doc/src/fix_bond_rupture.rst

 The *bond/distribution* keyword allows a unique rupture criterion to be defined on a per bond basis, by drawing certain style arguments from a defined distribution type.
+To distribute and argument, the argument is specified followed by the parameters that define the distribution.
+For example, with distribution *Gauss* and rupture style *dist* each bond will have a value *rcrit* drawn from a normal distribution with mean :math:`\mu` and standard deviation :math:`\sigma`.
+One or many arguments can be drawn, each from unique distributions, although the distribution type cannot be changed.
+Note that not all style arguments can be drawn from the distibution, for example *seed* in the *prob/fraction* style is set globally.
+The *bond/distribution* keyword cannot be used with *bond/table* keyword.

 The argument drawn, depends on the rupture style.
 For instance with distribution *Gauss* and rupture style *dist* the value *rcrit* is drawn with mean :math:`\mu` and standard deviation :math:`\sigma`.
-Note that not all style arguments will be drawn from the distibution, for example *seed* in the *prob/fraction* style is set globally.
+Note that not all style arguments can be drawn from the distibution, for example *seed* in the *prob/fraction* style is set globally.
 The *bond/distribution* keyword cannot be used with *bond/table* keyword.